Bartosz95/Bartosz95/README.md

 First I created my programs in C in STM32 Microcontrollers.
 I build line follower robots and use the PID algorithm to control it.

-Then I learned C++.
-Besides console apps also built some of it Qt.
+Then I learned C++ mot of the time i created console apps but I also built some in Qt.

 Next I started learning Java.
 I've written a few projects in it.
 Some of them were written in JavaFX and some in Spring.
-That time I structurise my preference for programming and I decided to choose a web developer path.
+That time I decided to choose a web developer path.

-I also had a short episot with PHP that time.
+I had a short episot with PHP that time.

 Next I started learning Python.
-I created Neutral Network by TensorFlow and web apps in Flask
+I created Neutral Network by TensorFlow, programming on Raspberry PI and build some web apps in Flask.

 Nowadays I focus on work with NodeJS, React and Kubernetes and it gives me a lot of satisfaction.
 Check my project if you want to see my skills.
-Also don't hesitate to contact me
+Also don't hesitate to contact me.

 | Check few of my projects below | |
 | --- | --- |